stefmsft/DeviceRebuild/README.md

 Dism /Capture-Image /ImageFile:C:\Temp\PEMakeUSB.wim /CaptureDir:P:\ /Name:PEMakeUSB
 ```

-Assuminbg that the PE has been written on a drive named P: with a command "MakeWinPEMedia /UFD"
+Assuminbg that the PE has been previously written on a drive named P: with a command "MakeWinPEMedia /UFD"

 # creating / Modifying startnet.cmd